jon-heard/obsidian-inline-scripts-library/README.md

 ***

 ### tejs_une
 Shortcuts for UNE: The Universal NPC Emulator.
-This is an excellent character generation system for tabletop role playing and general storytelling.
+UNE is an excellent character generation system for tabletop role playing and general storytelling.
+It was designed by Zach Best.
  You can find more info about UNE at its [drivethrurpg page](https://www.drivethrurpg.com/product/134163/UNE-The-Universal-NPC-Emulator-rev).

-Zach Best, the writer and publisher of this product has, sadly, passed away.
-Proceeds from buying UNE, and other [conjecture games](https://www.drivethrurpg.com/browse/pub/7251/Conjecture-Games) products go to supporting his family.

 - __une {randomness} {relationship to pc} {demeanor}__ - Runs "une character" and "une interact" together.  {randomness} is an optional value for "une character".  {relationship to pc} and {demeanor} are optional values for "une interact".
 - __une character {randomness}__ - Runs "identity", "power" and "motive" together.  {randomness} is an optional value for "power".